 Finding a balance between comfort, durability, and affordability can be difficult when shopping for a camping-style chair.
 The ALPS Mountaineering King Kong Chair manages to nail that balance.
 It offers plenty of sitting space for a camping chair, and some testers were impressed with the comfort of the padded canvas seat.
 We were also mightily impressed with its listed 800-lb weight capacity, more than double of any other chair we tested.
 One tester has owned this chair for several years and many camping trips without a hiccup.
 The two cupholders, two side compartments, and mesh back pocket are convenient for keeping beverages, magazines, phones, or s'mores ingredients within reach.

 We think the Best Choice Products Zero Gravity Chair provides comfort at a really affordable price.
 At first glance, it seems about on par, price-wise, with the other zero gravity style chairs, until we realized it's sold as a two-pack.
 For how comfortable and nice this chair is, we think it's a great deal.
 We also really like how it reclines and raises easily, and the large drink tray is accommodating.
 It was also surprisingly lightweight for how substantial this thing is.

 On the downside, we wish that the drink tray was part of the chair, as when carting it around, it was easy for us to forget the tray in the car.
-We also wished that the metal was powder-coated a color other than black, as it gets quite hot in the sun.
+We also would prefer that the powder-coated metal was a lighter color, the black color gets super hot in the sun.
 All in all, though, this is a quality pair of chairs at an excellent price.

-The Coleman Portable Camping Quad Chair is a pretty standard camping-style chair at first glance, but it does have a few tricks up its sleeve.
+The Coleman Portable Camping Quad Chair is a pretty standard camping-style chair at first glance, but it has a few tricks up its sleeve.
 Notably, the left armrest unzips to reveal a cooler pouch that can fit up to four cans, while the right armrest sports a cup holder.
 There is also an accessory pouch on the right side of the chair for extra storage.
 It packs up into a convenient bag and weighs a portable 7.7 pounds.